-Seven Hills teachers are credentialed, experienced, and well-versed on current research and educational trends that positively affect student learning.
+Seven Hills teachers are compassionate and experienced lifelong learners; they are well-versed on current research and educational trends that positively affect student learning.
 They are actively involved in curriculum development, planning and implementation within their classrooms and wider school community.
 Creativity and innovation are encouraged and supported in order for teachers to engage their students through inspiring classroom experiences.

 Professional Development and Leadership

 Seven Hills is a professional learning community in which all faculty members participate in cross-grade, cross-discipline groups.
 These groups meet to 1) share best practices, 2) seek feedback on specific lessons, evaluations, and curriculum challenges and 3) discuss thought-provoking articles and ideas that inspire new approaches to teaching.
 Seven Hills teachers also served as mentors for new faculty and for technology integration.